On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Directed -Simple -Path: FPT

-Now consider performing this modification a larger multiple of $t$ times.
+Now consider performing this modification several times in the same direction $d$.
 There are only two bounding events for this: Either the multiplicity of some arc reduces to 0, or some vertex not in $X$ reaches out-degree $r$.
 However, both events would contradict our priorities in choosing $P$ (that is, the inclusion $P\in{\cal P}'$ in the first event, and the inclusion $P\in{\cal P}''$ in the second event).
-This is a contradiction, showing that the cycle $C$ cannot exist, and we conclude $|F_2'| < 2|X|$ and the set $F'=F_1 \cup F_2'$ is the set required, with $|F'|<3|X|$. \end{proof}
+This is a contradiction, showing that the cycle $C$ cannot exist, and we conclude that $|F_2|<2|X|$, hence $|F'|<3|X|$ and $F'$ is the required set. \end{proof}

 Let us now conclude our improved bound.

 \begin{lemma} Let $(G,k,r,s,t)$ be a nice instance of \diPathRst.
 If $(G,k,r,s,t)$ is positive, then $G$ has an $r$-simple $k$-path with fewer than $30(k/r)^2$ distinct arcs.
 Otherwise, $G$ has an $r$-simple $(s,t)$-path of maximum size with fewer than $30(k/r)^2$ distinct arcs. \end{lemma}